Over the last 24 hours, we have seen vigorous debate on pixel tracking within emails, also known as email tracking or read statuses.

 Read statuses (also called read receipts) are a power user feature that shows you when people open your emails.
 Some products also show an approximate sense of location, ranging from city to country, based on the recipient's IP address.

 Read statuses work by using something called a tracking pixel.
 The email tool includes a tiny image in sent messages.
 When recipients open these messages, the email client will download the image in the same way that a web browser does.
 The image server logs these requests, and will often use an IP address to guess an approximate location.
 This is very similar to how Google Analytics tracks visits — both how often visitors arrive, and approximately what city or country they are from.

 Does Superhuman show read statuses?

-Our users can turn read statuses off (hit Cmd+K → Disable Read Statuses).
-When this is done, Superhuman will not include tracking pixels in sent email.
+On desktop, users can turn read statuses off (by hitting Cmd+K → Disable Read Statuses).
+Once done, Superhuman will not include tracking pixels in sent emails.

-Over the last few days, we have seen four main criticisms of read statuses in Superhuman:
+Over the last few days, we have seen 4 main criticisms of read statuses in Superhuman: